-English romantic poet John Keats lived a short life that was in so many ways the archetypal tragic, brief and poverty-stricken existence expected of such literary figures.
-What still exists is his inspirational body of work and of course his home in Hampstead, Keats House (formerly Wentworth Place).
-Now a heritage site operating as a museum since 1925, it is the closest you will get to the great man and the working environment that existed in 1819 when he produced his best work.
+English Romantic poet John Keats lived a short life that was in many ways the archetypal tragic and poverty-stricken existence we expect of such literary figures.
+What still exists is his body of work and, of course, Keats House, his home in Hampstead.
+Formerly Wentworth Place, this Regency villa has been a museum since 1925 and is the closest you will get to the great poet and the environment of the 1800s which inspired his creative legacy.

-It’s a proud monument in British literary history but anyone from a creative background, whatever discipline will find the visit a particularly moving experience mainly because it will inevitably make them re-examine their own artistic journeys for better or worse.
-And here’s why.
-Keats was the son of a stable manager and innkeeper’s daughter but both his parents died young, his father from a riding accident when he was four and his mother from tuberculosis when he was 10.
-His guardian and executor of the will Richard Abbey wanted Keats to pursue a respectable, steady vocation and set him up on an apprenticeship as an apothecary surgeon studying at Guys Hospital.
+Born in Moorgate in 1795, Keats was the son of a livery stable manager and innkeeper’s daughter and both his parents died young – his father, Thomas, from a riding accident when he was four and his mother, Frances, from tuberculosis when he was 10.
+Richard Abbey, his guardian and the executor of the will wanted Keats to pursue a respectable, steady career and at his behest began an apprenticeship as an apothecary surgeon at Guys Hospital in 1815.

-However, Keats had already started writing poetry and had befriended radical publisher Leigh Hunt who encouraged his emerging talent.
-The crux point came when Keats passed his apothecary apprenticeship with flying colours and told his guardians he would not be pursuing medicine because he wanted to be a poet.
+However, Keats had already started writing poetry and had befriended radical publisher Leigh Hunt who supported his early work.
+The crux point came when Keats passed his apothecary apprenticeship with flying colours and told his guardian he would not be pursuing medicine because he wanted to be a poet.
 “You must be mad!”
 Richard Abbey barked at him, expecting him to commit to becoming a well-paid surgeon.
-How many other budding creatives have heard something similar from concerned parents who see their creative pursuits as indulgences they’ll grow out of?
+How many other budding creatives have heard something similar from concerned parents who see their pursuits as indulgences they’ll grow out of?
 Keats has to be admired for his unshakeable faith.

-If this household’s splendid upholstery is indeed his muse, you can examine every detail of it – the sofa facing the bay windows where he sat when he was housebound ailing from tuberculosis and the four poster bed where he lay stricken and bleeding from the mouth because of the same disease in his final years.
+If this house’s splendid furnishing and upholstery is the essence of his muse, you can examine every detail of it, even the sofa facing the bay windows where he sat when he was housebound and ailing from tuberculosis and the four-poster bed where he lay dying of the same disease in his final years.
 Also, there’s the garden that inspired Ode to a Nightingale.
 His close friend fellow poet Charles Brown owned the house and claimed Keats wrote his most famous poem under a plum tree in the garden.
-Keats only lived in the house for two years but this was the period when he produced his best work.
-Also bear in mind he only wrote seriously for four years.
+Keats only lived in the house from 1818-1820 but this was the period when he produced his most memorable work.